-This Corporate Governance Statement is effective as of 1 January 2015 and has been approved by the Board of the Company as effective on that date.
-This Corporate Governance Statement accompanies the Company's Annual Report which was lodged with the ASX on 31 March 2016.
+This Corporate Governance Statement is current as at 28 February 2018 and has been approved by the Board of the Company on that date.

-This Corporate Governance Statement discloses the extent to which the Company has, during the financial year ending 31 December 2015, followed the recommendations set by the ASX Corporate Governance Council in its publication Corporate Governance Principles and Recommendations (Recommendations).
+This Corporate Governance Statement discloses the extent to which the Company currently follows the recommendations set by the ASX Corporate Governance Council in its publication Corporate Governance Principles and Recommendations (Recommendations).
 The Recommendations are not mandatory, however the Recommendations that have not been followed for any part of the reporting period have been identified and reasons provided for not following them along with what (if any) alternative governance practices were adopted in lieu of the recommendation during that period.